-Once you have received the financial aid history through NSLDS, you aren't required to check for changes to the data before you disburse funds to the student.
-However, if you learn from NSLDS or another source that he was not or is no longer eligible, you must not deliver or disburse any more
+Once you receive the financial aid history through NSLDS, you aren't required to check for changes to the data before disbursing funds to the student.
+But if you learn from NSLDS or another source that the student was not or is no longer eligible, you must not disburse any more FSA funds and must help make sure the student arranges to repay the aid for which he/she wasn't eligible.